 Airbus to drop lithium-ion batteries in A350

-PARIS (AP) - Airbus abandoned its plans to use lithium-ion batteries for its new A350 airplanes due to the uncertainty surrounding the technology following the grounding of Boeing's 787, the company said.
+NEW YORK (AP) - Airbus said Thursday it is dropping lithium-ion batteries from its new A350 airplane because of uncertainty surrounding the technology that has led to the grounding of Boeing's 787.

-The European aerospace group said Thursday it would revert to conventional nickel-cadmium batteries for the A350.
+The European planemaker said it has decided to revert to conventional nickel-cadmium batteries for the A350.
 The plane is a wide-body long-range jet rival to the 787 and is expected to make its first flight around the middle of the year.

-Airbus says it does not expect the battery switch to delay the A350's schedule.
+Airbus says it does not expect the battery switch to lead to a setback in the A350's schedule.

 Federal officials grounded the 787 last month because of problems with its lithium-ion batteries that caused one fire and forced another plane to make an emergency landing.

 Airbus noted the A350 uses batteries in a different setup than the 787, making it unlikely that it would face the same problems.
 Its A350 flight-test program would still go forward with lithium-ion batteries.